CarsonDavis/CarsonDavis.github.io/_posts/2023-12-22-babys_first_cleaver.md

 It should be noted that my claim to status of 'knife guy' is not unwarranted.
 Completely unplanned, my sister also conspired to get <i>me</i> a knife, engraved with "Only the best Uncles get promoted to Godfather!"
 And no, I absolutely did not make a huge deal out of being named the Godfather &#x1F605; (post coming soon).

-As promised, here is that one minute video that walks through the various designs I made and their pitfalls.
+And as promised, here is that one minute video that walks through the various designs I made and their pitfalls.
 Please watch it; I recorded like 5 versions before I got one this concise.

 {% include embed/youtube.html id='-k7FPJBvV5o' %}